 Van Gogh Village Nuenen is an ‘outdoor museum’ with 21 locations which remind us of Van Gogh.
 The Vincentre exhibition plays a central role in this.

 The North Brabant Museum ‘s-Hertogenbosch displays the highlights of Brabant art and history.
 Among them are paintings of peasants, his father’s rectory and the Brabant landscape for which he was always homesick.

 City and region of Mons

 In 1878 Van Gogh arrived as an evangelist in the area around Mons.
 Two years later he left, convinced that his destiny was to be in drawing and painting.
-Mons will be the European Capital of Culture in 2015 and will draw attention to this period through the major exhibition Van Gogh in the Borinage, the birth of an artist (from 24 January to 17 May 2015, BAM, Museum of Fine Arts).
-In 2015 two other locations will be opened to the public: the house in Cuesmes and the house in Wasmes which are currently being restored.
+In 2015 two Van Gogh locations were opened to the public: the house in Cuesmes and the house in Wasmes.
 In addition to Mons 2015, the Communauté de Colfontaine, the city of Mons and the Office du Tourisme de Mons are involved in Van Gogh Europe.